• Home»

 Fill Out Your Schedule A

-If one or two of the taxes listed in Part I of the form apply to your business, you must complete the Schedule A section.
+IRS Form 720 is divided into four parts: Schedule A, T, C, and Form 720-V (a payment voucher business owners can use for their excise taxes).
+If one or two of the taxes listed in Part I of the form apply to your business, you must complete Schedule A.

 This portion of Form 720 reports your business’s net tax liability.
 You will add the net tax liability for each item in Part 1.
 This should apply for each semi-monthly period.